supremeimposter/My-Vault/GATE/Digital-Logic/Functional Completeness/Emil Post's Functional Completeness Theorem.md

 > Emil Post mentioned linear functions as **alternating functions** and some authors called it as **counting functions**.

 ## Property 5 : Monotonic Boolean Functions

-A boolean function $f$ is monotonic iff increasing input combination by changing single input from 0 to 1, then $f$ must not decrease.
+A boolean function $f$ is monotonic iff increasing input combination by changing single input <mark class="hltr-green">from 0 to 1</mark>, then $f$ must not decrease.

-The class of monotone booelan functions are denoted by $M$ and if a function $f$ is a monotonic function then $f \in M$.
-The monotonicity of functions can be easily checked by looking at hasse diagrams.
+The class of monotone boolean functions are denoted by $M$ and if a function $f$ is a monotonic function then $f \in M$.
+The monotonicity of functions can be easily checked by looking at <mark class="hltr-red">hasse diagrams</mark>.

 Let us take a function $f(a)$ over 1 variable.